isabella232/BitHeroesS20/blogp3.md

 ![reacthomepage](images/reacthomepage.png)

 Get started by making a new file called `Home.js`.
-I stuck this inside a folder `components` since we're going to end up making a lot more files later on.
+I stuck this inside a folder called `components` since we're going to end up making a lot more files later on.

 Add in this code: